hptks/freeCodeCamp-markdown-previewer/README.md

 # Description
 After running the application and opening it, you will see a text area where you can write the text you want to format according to the GutHub markdown rules.
 The results of the marked text will be displayed on the right side of the input area.

+# License
+See the [LICENSE](https://github.com/hptks/freecodecamp-markdown-previewer/LICENSE.md) file for license rights and limitations (MIT).